-Wotton was virtually ever-present for the remainder of the 2011-12 campaign and made a predictably large contribution to the successful fight for league survival, showing that he had lost none of the passion and desire to play for his hometown club that had been the hallmark of his first spell at Home Park.
-Picked by John Sheridan in the starting XI for the opening fixture of the 2013-14 season, away at Southend United, he broke a rib in an accidental collision with Luke McCormick, which kept him out of the early part of that season.
+Wotton was virtually ever-present for the remainder of the 2011-12 campaign and made a predictably large contribution to the successful fight for league survival, showing that he had lost none of the passion and desire to play for his hometown club.
+In the opening fixture of the 2013-14 season, away at Southend United, he broke a rib in an accidental collision with Luke McCormick, which kept him out of the early part of that season.

-At the end of the 2013-14 campaign, when his contract expired, Wottsy signed a further one-year deal to be retained as a player, but he was also given new coaching duties (he possesses the UEFA 'A' coaching licence).
+At the end of the 2013-14 campaign, he signed a further one-year deal to be retained as a player, but was also given new coaching duties.
 However, his playing days were effectively over; his last game, on 3 May 2014 at Portsmouth, came more than 19 years after his first, and in terms of his first team playing days, he heads the all-time chart: more than 15 years on the team-sheet (see footnote).
-In terms of appearances, his last game drew him level with Sammy Black on 491 games, with only Kevin Hodges (620) having played more for the club.
+Furthermore, his last game drew him level with Sammy Black on 491 appearances, with only Kevin Hodges (620) having played more for the club.

-Footnote: by "more than 15 years on the team-sheet", we mean the overall time between his first and last games, including periods of injury and summer breaks, but excluding his time as a youth (before his first team debut) and when he was not on the Argyle books (i.e. playing for another club).
+Footnote: by "more than 15 years on the team-sheet", we mean the overall time between his first and last senior games, including periods of injury and summer breaks, but excluding periods when not on the Argyle books.
 See here for the all-time chart.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.